swiftlang/swift-evolution/proposals/NNNN-extension-macros.md

 }
 ```

-The macro expansion containing the extension is inserted at the top-level.
+In this situation, the macro expansion containing the `extension` is inserted at the top level of the file, instead of immediately where the macro is invoked, where the `extension` would be invalid.
 The above code expands to:

 ```swift
 struct Outer {